Back to News

 World Down Syndrome Day 2024: Recapping Our Events Across Africa

-On 21 March, communities across the continent came together to celebrate, advocate, and connect.
+On 21 March, the Down Syndrome community in Kilifi, Kenya came together to celebrate, advocate, and connect.

 Every year on 21 March — chosen to represent the 21st chromosome, present in triplicate in Down syndrome — communities around the world mark World Down Syndrome Day (WDSD).